Are certain technologies more likely to lead to an outcome of increased justice than others?

 Who is coming?

-- Kate Sim - Phd researcher at Oxford Internet Institute: employs employs ethnographically-informed methods to uncover how gendered assumptions and values are encoded in emerging data/AI-driven systems.
+Kate J Sim - Phd researcher at Oxford Internet Institute: employs employs ethnographically-informed methods to uncover how gendered assumptions and values are encoded in emerging data/AI-driven systems.
+Kate’s question for the workshop: Can tech design for survivors?

-- Corinne Cath-Speth - PhD Candidate at the Oxford Internet Institute and Alan Turing Institute for AI
+Remote contributions from Corinne Cath-Speth - PhD Candidate at the Oxford Internet Institute and Alan Turing Institute for AI.
+Read what Corinne has to say about the impact these technologies have on how Civil Society will work in the near future?

 Frequently asked questions